michaelhorty/OXcli/README.md

 To use, download and unzip contents of OXcli.zip into local folder.
 Tested on both Windows and Mac.

+Preparations require DOTNET6 RUNTIME and PYTHON in the environment and accessible via %PATH%.

-OXCLI commands utilizing OX GraphQL API require a simple Python script located in the \python folder.
+OXCLI commands utilizing OX GraphQL API require a simple Python script.
-Modify the .env file with your OX API KEY.

-In order for Python to run, test using:  python python_examp.py help

-Likely will require:

-pip install -r requirements
-pip install python-getenv
-pip install jsonpickle

 1) Download the *OXcli.zip file from GitHub
 2) Unzip the ZIP contents into a folder that you will run the application from